Engagecraft-Solutions/touch-platform-doc/doc/Methods_and_Events.md

 ## Methods and Events ##

-‘Methods’ and ‘Events’ are required for the Touch Platform to communicate with a client’s SSO solution to ensure that a user of content created on the Touch Platform is recognised by the client’s SSO solution.
+Methods and Events are required for the Touch Platform to communicate with a client’s SSO solution to ensure that a user of content created on the Touch Platform is recognised by the client’s SSO solution.
 The table below lists the Methods the Touch Platform initiates as calls from widgets  to obtain values dependant on the client’s SSO provider logic.
 Please refer to the tables below see below tables with the list of Methods and Events.